tryin2bdeveloper/Devops_Group5/usecases/usecase-27.md

-### USE CASE: 27 Continent Population Report Generation
+### USE CASE: 27 Generate to Continent Population Report

 ### CHARACTERISTIC INFORMATION
 ## Goal in Context